 There’s a lot to think about in your first few weeks of Uni.
 Not only are you signing up to classes and clubs, making new friends and trying not to get lost on campus, you may also be managing a budget for the first time, too.
-So if you’re wondering how you can better manage your money now that you’re at university, take a look at our top tips for making your funds go further.
+Use our top tips to help your funds go further.

 Start with the budgeting basics

 In our recent survey*, we found out that after rent and bills the average student is set to spend £5,016 on living costs this year at uni.
 On top of that, 77% of students said they tend to bury their head in the sand when it comes to managing their money.
 We get it.
 Thinking about big budgets can get overwhelming.
 One way to make things more manageable?
 Try breaking things down into bite sized chunks...

 1. First, take note of your yearly budget:

 Let’s say you’re going to spend that average £5016 over the course of the whole year.
 Write that number down and use it as the top-level basis for all of your budgeting.